wipoi/GWAS-assignment/README.md

 > Example of outputs for these metrics are given in the R script.

 ### GWAS
-> Here are GWAS analysis using GAPIT and four different models.
+> Here are GWAS analysis using GAPIT and five different models.
 > **Note**: running these sections might produce the error:
 `Error in `[<-`(`*tmp*`, i, 1, value = mean(pieceD, na.rm = T)) : subscript out of bounds`
 > By retracing the origin of this error using: